-He took care of a few errands in town, then drove to the Webber Creek trailhead 8.7 miles ahead and hiked back in to meet me.
+While I hiked, Ed took care of a few errands in town.
+Then he drove to the Webber Creek trailhead 8.7 miles ahead and hiked back in to meet me.

 We got back to the trailhead and our food-laden car around noon.
 Ed had a hamburger from last night and I had a great turkey sandwich I’d made that morning.
 Plus chips and soda!
 Food tastes extra good when you’re hiking.

 From here we grabbed our full packs and continued northbound.
 Destination: the Washington Park trailhead, some 10 miles ahead.

 The trail today was fantastic.
 Yes, there were some rocks, but it mostly was a normal trail of dirt or gravel.
 As we hiked, we could initially see the Mogollon Rim in the distance, which looks multicolored.
 It’s about 7,000 feet, by the way, so we will probably see snow soon (like tomorrow).